tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 Unauthorized access to this container could cause the device to ignore packets it should receive and process.

-"/te/tunnels":  This list specifies the configured TE Tunnels on a device.
+"/te/tunnels":  This list specifies the configuration and state of TE Tunnels present on the device or controller.
 Unauthorized access to this list could cause the device to ignore packets it should receive and process.
+An attacker may also use state to derive information about the network topology, and subsequently orchestrate further attacks.

-"/te/interfaces":  This list specifies the configured TE interfaces on a device.
+"/te/interfaces":  This list specifies the configuration and state TE interfaces on a device.
 Unauthorized access to this list could cause the device to ignore packets it should receive and process.

 Some of the readable data nodes in this YANG module may be considered sensitive